In-depth assessment of a child's exposure to domestic violence

 The purpose of the tool is to provide practicing professionals and researchers with a standard method to measure the level of exposure to domestic violence that a child may have experienced, allowing for a recognition of a continuum of child experiences and the need for corresponding continuum of interventions and practice techniques.
 It is designed to be self-administered by 10 to 16 year old children.

 Please see the User Manual for more detailed information on the CEDV and how to administer it.
-And read the two articles we've produced in preparing the CEDV.
-You may need to install Adobe's free Acrobat Reader to access the CEDV in print, the User Manual and the CEDV articles.
-The CEDV is also available en Espanol and other languages on request.
+And read the articles we've produced in preparing the CEDV.
+You may need to install Adobe's free Acrobat Reader to access the CEDV in print, the User Manual, and the CEDV articles.
+The CEDV is also available en Espanol and other languages.